Strong Passwords and Protocols

 [1] Never use personal information (your name, family member names, birthdays, anniversaries, pet's names, etc.).

-[2] Use a passphrase rather than a password.
+[2] Use a passphrase rather than a password (see above).

 [4] Do not share your passphrases with anyone.